 Overall, there have been a few exploratory studies assessing the possible role of diet in AML and even fewer in MDS and MPN.
-Two case-control studies (Li et al, 2006; Yamamura et al, 2013) and one cohort study (Ma et al, 2010) found that consumption of beef or meat, in general, increased risk of AML (Li et al, 2006; Ma et al, 2010; Yamamura et al, 2013), but there was no evidence of an association with level of doneness or meat mutagens (Ma et al, 2010).
-Findings are inconsistent, however, as to whether those who consume high levels of vegetables or fruits experience reduced risks of AML (Ma et al, 2010; Yamamura et al, 2013).
+Two case-control studies (Li et al., 2006; Yamamura et al., 2013) and one cohort study (Ma et al., 2010) found that consumption of beef or meat, in general, increased risk of AML (Li et al., 2006; Ma et al., 2010; Yamamura et al., 2013), but there was no evidence of an association with level of doneness or meat mutagens (Ma et al., 2010).
+Findings are inconsistent, however, as to whether those who consume high levels of vegetables or fruits experience reduced risks of AML (Ma et al., 2010; Yamamura et al., 2013).
 Notably, higher dietary intake of isoflavones was associated with reduced risk of MDS in a hospital-based case contol study in China (Liu, 2015).

 <2> ALCOHOL

-Some types of alcoholic drinks contain substances that have anti-carcinogenic properties, particularly polyphenols (Arranz et al, 2012).
-Sudies evaluating alcohol consumption and AML risk have generally not found a relationship (Williams and Horm, 1977; Blackwelder et al, 1980; Hinds et al, 1980; Carstensen et al, 1990), demonstrated a modest inverse association (Brown et al, 1992), or showed divergent results, with reduced risks for light or moderate beer intake and increased risks for moderate to heavy red wine consumption (Rauscher et al, 2004).
-Hospital-based, case-control studies assessing alcohol consumption and MDS have shown conflicting results (Ido et al, 1996; Liu et al, 2016), while a large cohort study found no association (Ma et al, 2010).
-A meta-analysis including 745 cases of MDS from five studies found a non-significant increase in MDS (RR = 1.31, 95% CI = 0.79-2.18) with higher versus lower alcohol consumption (Du et al, 2010).
-No association was observed between alcohol consumption and MPN in two cohort studies of women (Kroll et al, 2012; Leal et al, 2014).
+Some types of alcoholic drinks contain substances that have anti-carcinogenic properties, particularly polyphenols (Arranz et al., 2012).
+Studies evaluating alcohol consumption and AML risk have generally not found a relationship (Williams and Horm, 1977; Blackwelder et al., 1980; Hinds et al., 1980; Carstensen et al., 1990), demonstrated a modest inverse association (Brown et al., 1992), or showed divergent results, with reduced risks for light or moderate beer intake and increased risks for moderate to heavy red wine consumption (Rauscher et al., 2004).
+Hospital-based, case-control studies assessing alcohol consumption and MDS have shown conflicting results (Ido et al., 1996; Liu et al., 2016), while a large cohort study found no association (Ma et al., 2010).
+A meta-analysis including 745 cases of MDS from five studies found a non-significant increase in MDS (RR = 1.31, 95% CI = 0.79-2.18) with higher versus lower alcohol consumption (Du et al., 2010).
+No association was observed between alcohol consumption and MPN in two cohort studies of women (Kroll et al., 2012; Leal et al., 2014).

 <2> BODY MASS INDEX (BMI)

 A meta-analysis including seven studies found an association of increasing BMI with increased risk of AML, which was estimated as a 3.1% increase in risk of AML per kg/m2 (Larson and Wolk, 2008).
-Five studies included in a meta-analysis of CML revealed an increase in relative risk among obese, but not overweight persons, but there was no evidence of a linear trend (Castillo et al, 2012).
-A large cohort study found increasing risk of MDS with increasing level of BMI (Ma et al, 2009).
-A case-control study described obesity both in early life and later in life to be strongly associated with risk of AML (Poynter et al, 2016).
-The Iowa Women’s cohort study found that increased BMI was associated with increased risk of essential thrombocythemia, but not polycythemia vera (Leal et al, 2014).
-Although the biological mechanism(s) that may be responsible for risk associated with BMI have not been clearly identified, possibilities include alterations in levels of insulin-like growth factor-1 (increased in response to the insulin resistance associated with obesity and demonstrates mitogenic activity in myeloid and lymphoid leukemia cell lines), leptin levels (increased in obesity and affects proliferation and differentiation of myeloid leukemia cell lines), or other hormones (e.g., adiponectin, insulin or sex steroids) or changes in the bone marrow environment (Karmali et al, 2015; Poynter et al, 2016).
+Five studies included in a meta-analysis of CML revealed an increase in relative risk among obese, but not overweight persons, but there was no evidence of a linear trend (Castillo et al., 2012).
+A large cohort study found increasing risk of MDS with increasing level of BMI (Ma et al., 2009).
+A case-control study described obesity both in early life and later in life to be strongly associated with risk of AML (Poynter et al., 2016).
+The Iowa Women’s cohort study found that increased BMI was associated with increased risk of essential thrombocythemia, but not polycythemia vera (Leal et al., 2014).
+Although the biological mechanism(s) that may be responsible for risk associated with BMI have not been clearly identified, possibilities include alterations in levels of insulin-like growth factor-1 (increased in response to the insulin resistance associated with obesity and demonstrates mitogenic activity in myeloid and lymphoid leukemia cell lines), leptin levels (increased in obesity and affects proliferation and differentiation of myeloid leukemia cell lines), or other hormones (e.g., adiponectin, insulin or sex steroids) or changes in the bone marrow environment (Karmali et al., 2015; Poynter et al., 2016).

 <2> HAIR DYE USE